Salary vs Hourly Pay: How Their Pros and Cons Compare

 Hourly Pay

-Hourly workers earn their paycheck by the hour.
-That, like salaried positions, can have pros and cons as well:
+Hourly workers earn their paycheck by the hour, which, like salaried positions, also has its pros and cons.

 Pros of Hourly Pay

-Also, hourly workers may earn double their standard wages on certain days, like holidays.
-And depending on the industry, working overtime may be standard or expected.
-That can help push an hourly worker’s earnings above salaried workers’, in some circumstances.
+Hourly workers may earn higher pay on certain days, such as holidays, depending on their employer’s policies.
+In some industries, working overtime may be standard or expected, which may help boost an hourly worker’s earnings above those of salaried workers in some circumstances.

 Cons of Hourly Pay

 A big disadvantage to hourly-paying jobs is that they can be less secure than salaried positions.
-Turnover can be high, for example, and if the economy takes a turn for the worse, hourly workers may see their hours reduced, or their positions furloughed or eliminated.
-Further, hourly jobs aren’t usually very flexible, and may not offer paid time off or sick days to workers, either.
+Turnover can be high, for example, and if the economy takes a turn for the worse, hourly workers may have reduced hours, or their positions may be furloughed or eliminated.
+Further, hourly jobs aren’t usually very flexible and may not offer workers paid time off or sick days to workers, for example.

 The Takeaway

-Salaried workers receive a fixed paycheck regardless of the number of hours worked, whereas hourly workers are paid based on the number of hours they clocked.
-The big differentiator between the two is that salaried workers are not eligible for overtime pay, which is 50% more than their standard hourly rate.
-Each type of employment has its pros and cons, but usually salaried positions are more secure.
+Salaried workers receive a fixed paycheck regardless of the number of hours they work, whereas hourly workers receive wages based on the number of hours they clock.
+A key difference between the two is that some salaried workers are exempt from overtime pay, which is 50% more than their standard hourly rate.
+Each type of employment has its pros and cons, but, in some cases, salaried positions may offer greater job stability.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.